ferzamorafs19/xxxxxxxxxxxx31/replit.md

 *   **WhatsApp Bot Architecture**: Utilizes `@whiskeysockets/baileys` for multi-user WhatsApp Web connections, offering independent bot instances, QR code management, hierarchical menus, and dynamic content placeholders.
 Conversation history is stored in the database.
 *   **Payment Verification Flow**: Integrates Bitso API and OpenAI GPT-4o Vision for automated payment verification, with a fallback to manual review and a discount code system.
 *   **Payment Bot (Telegram)**: A dedicated Telegram bot for payment receipt notifications and manual user activation by administrators.
-*   **Link Management System**: Provides comprehensive link creation and management with single-use tokens (1-hour expiration), Bitly URL shortening, bank-specific URL paths, user quota management (150 links/week resetting on Mondays), active session monitoring, and admin controls for viewing/resetting user quotas.
-Links remain active indefinitely until manually cancelled, and Bitly links are automatically deleted upon cancellation.
-Bitly link titles include bank branding for better recognition.
+*   **Link Management System**: Provides comprehensive link creation and management with single-use tokens, bank-specific URL paths, user quota management (150 links/week resetting on Mondays shared between web panel and Telegram bot), active session monitoring, and admin controls for viewing/resetting user quotas.
+Links remain active indefinitely until manually cancelled.
+Once a user enters their folio, a 1-hour session timer begins for completion.
 *   **Bank-Specific Screen Flow Configuration System**: Allows both administrators and regular users to define custom sequences of screens for each bank.
 These configurations are stored in the database (`bank_screen_flows` for global admin flows, `user_bank_flows` for individual user flows) and are applied to sessions when links are created.
 The UI supports drag-and-drop step management with configurable screen types, durations, and user input requirements.
 *   **Personalized Telegram Notifications**: Each user receives Telegram notifications only for their own sessions via `telegramChatId` lookup.
 The system sends notifications to both the main admin (if configured) and the session creator (if they have a Telegram chat ID linked).
 Error handling is independent for each recipient to ensure delivery resilience.
 *   **Telegram Bot Link Generation**: The `/generar` command allows users to create banking links directly from Telegram with an interactive bank selection menu.
 The system enforces comprehensive security controls including role verification (user/admin only), weekly quota enforcement (150 links/week shared with panel), session timeout (5 minutes of inactivity), anti-concurrency checks, and account expiration validation.
 Generated links appear in the user's panel and follow the same quota and flow configuration as panel-generated links.
 The bot displays updated quota information after each successful generation, showing exactly how many links remain for the current week.